Try JustDone

 What is a Letter of Intent?

-A Letter of Intent is a document that helps you to say who you are and why you’d like to be a part of what someone else is doing.
+A letter of intent is a document that helps you say who you are and why you’d like to be a part of what someone else is doing.
 With an LOI, you can apply for a job position, indicate that you'd like to join up to work with a team, program, or opportunity that doesn't exist yet, effectively.
 These letters are used in different cases: students use LOIs when applying to grad school, professionals use LOIs in business to land deals and future gigs at a company.

 While a casual message or email could be quickly absorbed and discarded, an LOI has the form and function of an official offering.
 It’s a professional introduction designed to work for you both now and later.

-Letter of Intent vs. Cover Letter
+Letter of Intent for a Job vs. Cover Letter

 It’s easy to confuse a letter of intent with a cover letter, but there are key differences.
 A cover letter is usually tailored to a specific job opening and highlights how your skills match the job description.
 An LOI, on the other hand, is broader; it’s about expressing interest in an organization or opportunity, even if a specific position hasn’t been advertised.